eyebluecn/tank-doc/README.md

 # Document for Tank

-This is the document for tank.
+This is the document for tank cloud storage.
 Visit https://tank-doc.eyeblue.cn